Celestial (comics): A.X.E.: Judgment Day

 During the "A.X.E.: Judgment Day" storyline, the Avengers and the Eternals who did not side with Druig work to revive the Progenitor (which became Avengers Mountain) when Druig awakens the Hex to attack Krakoa.

-This was not to be a simple resurrection.
-Instead, they would re-write the "programming" of the Celestial, creating a being with ideals more aligned with their own.
-This new God would, if they succeeded, forcibly end Druig's war.
-Upon waking, the Progenitor did just that and ordered the Hex to leave.
-However, the Progenitor surmised that the inhabitants of Earth had driven it to ruin, so he declared they would have twenty-four hours to prove themselves more good than evil, else he would destroy the world.
-Some of the Eternals, X-Men, Mister Sinister, and Iron Man infiltrate the Celestial to activate its own self-destruct while continuing to be judged by the Progenitor.
-Upon reaching the core, they convince the Progenitor that it itself is not worthy which resulted in it undoing every death it caused and reverting to Avengers Mountain.
+The Eternals, X-Men, Mister Sinister, and Iron Man infiltrate the Celestial to activate its own self-destruct while continuing to be judged by the Progenitor.
+Upon reaching the core, they convince the Progenitor that it itself is not worthy, which resulted in it undoing every death it caused and reverting to Avengers Mountain.
 However, an aspect of the Progenitor's consciousness survives and continues to observe Earth.